mikejoh/capi-capo-devstack/README.md

 13. Install a CNI (Cilium), manually for now:

-_Please note that we're replacing `kube-proxy` with Cilium at the same time._
+_Please note that we're replacing `kube-proxy` with Cilium at the same time in the steps below._

 ```
 helm repo add cilium https://helm.cilium.io/